Equation of State and Viscosities from a Gravity Dual of the Gluon Plasma: Discussion and Summary

 \section{Discussion and Summary}

 Inspired by the AdS/CFT correspondence we employ an AdS/QCD hypothesis and adjust, in a bottom-up approach, the dilaton potential parameters at lattice gauge theory thermodynamics data for the pure SU(3) gauge field sector.
-With appropriate scale settings one can fairly accurately reproduce the data of \cite{WuppertalBp} in the LHC relevant temperature region from $T_c$ up to $10 T_c$.
-While further fine tuning is possible, we find that the two-parameter ($\gamma$, $\Delta$) Gubser-Nellore potential \cite{Gubser} is sufficient; least-square minimization is accomplished in a narrow banana type region in the $\gamma - \Delta$ plane.
-The reason for this can be understood from the discussion of the previous section: moving along the curve of minimum $\chi^2_{d.o.f.}$ shifts the relevant potential region keeping its shape approximately constant.
+We describe several variants to accurately reproduce the data of \cite{WuppertalBp} in the LHC relevant temperature region from $T_c$ up to $10 T_c$.
+Conceptually, the match to the thermal gas solution at $T < T_c$ is most satisfactory and can be accomplished by a properly designed dilaton potential, which precisely catches the lattice data above $T_c$.
+Giving up the criteria of \cite{Kiritsis_first2, Kiritsis_long} for a zero-temperature confining boundary theory with a gapped excitation spectrum in the deep IR, one can construct a thermodynamic first-order phase transition with a perfect match of lattice data within $(0.7 - 10)T_c$.
+When focusing on $T > T_c$ the Gubser-Nellore potential form is comfortable for fitting the lattice data with an ad hoc choice of a scale identified with $T_c$.
+Clearly this latter variant ignores the physics of the boundary theory below and at $T_c$.

-Without additional input, one can calculate directly further observables related to stress tensor correlators.
-We focus on the bulk viscosity ($\zeta/T^3$) which displays a strong increase when approaching $T_c^+$ from above and acquires a maximum slightly before that.
+Despite of such ambiguities, we find the bulk viscosity at and above $T_c$ as fairly robust, with deviations of at most $6\%$ for $T/T_c \leq 1.02$ and otherwise less than $2\%$, supposed $T_c$ is a proper first-order transition temperature (if not, the bulk viscosity can significantly vary, depending upon the choice of the scale, see also \cite{RY_BK}).

 Within the non-conformal region $1 \le T/T_c \le 10$, where the non-conformality measure is $0.2 > \Delta v_s^2 > 0.004$ and the interaction measure is $ 2.48 > I/T^4 > 0.07$, an almost linear dependence $\zeta / \eta \approx \pi \Delta v_s^2$ on the non-conformality measure $\Delta v_s^2$ is observed, as already argued in \cite{Buchel} and found within holographic approaches \cite{Buchel_bound, Cherman_Yarom} and in \cite{Bluhm} within a quasi-particle approach to the pure gauge sector of QCD.